ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 sure the ``command`` is set to "train" and ``bids_path`` point to the location of the dataset.
 Below, we will discuss some of the key parameters to use cascaded models.

-- ``debugging``: Boolean create extended verbosity and intermediate outputs.
-Here we will look at the intermediat prediction with tensorboard, we therefore need to activate thos intermediate outputs.
+- ``debugging``: Boolean, create extended verbosity and intermediate outputs.
+Here we will look at the intermediate predictions with tensorboard, we therefore need to activate those intermediate outputs.

   .. code-block:: xml